Meet Silicon Valley's secretive alt-right followers

 Another commenter on the thread chimed in: "Based on the tone of the comments around here lately, I'm getting a sense that HN has been populated by closeted alt-right for a while now."
 (A few weeks later, Hacker News announced a "political detox week" in which political stories and threads were banned.)

-A similar controversy has played out in recent months on Reddit—another young, male, techie dominated site—as r/The_Donald has risen to become one of the site's most active subreddits.
+A similar controversy has played out in recent months on Reddit—another young, male techie-dominated site—as r/The_Donald has risen to become one of the site's most active subreddits.
 Its participants are notorious for trolling other Reddit communities and attacking people based on their religion, race, gender, and sexual identity, as Gizmodo's Bryan Menegus has documented.
-Citing two former Trump campaign officials, Politico's Ben Schreckinger recently reported that Trump's campaign team privately communicated last fall with r/The_Donald's most active users to seed new trends and feed catchy memes from the site back to Trump social media director Dan Scavino.
+Citing two former Trump campaign officials, Politico's Ben Schreckinger recently reported that Trump's campaign team privately communicated last fall with r/The_Donald's most active users to seed new trends and feed catchy memes from the site back to Trump social-media director Dan Scavino.

 The alt-techies I spoke with remain aware of the risks of emerging further from the shadows.
 "If I posted publicly about what I told you, I'd get fired," says Larry, the Google software engineer.
 "Even with Trump, there is huge cultural inertia."